Specialist No Win, No Fee Solicitors

 Yes, the fact that you were not wearing a seatbelt at the time of the accident does not remove your right to make a claim for compensation.

 The law does take into account the fact that you should have been wearing a seatbelt (unless you are exempt) and so claims of this nature are classed as having an element of ‘contributory negligence’.

-If the defendants prove contributory negligence, the amount of compensation you would receive could be reduced by up to 25%.
+If the defendants prove contributory negligence, the amount you would receive could be reduced by up to 25%.

-If the driver of the vehicle was traced but does not have insurance, we may be able to help you pursue a claim through the Motor Insurers’ Bureau (MIB) Uninsured driver scheme.
+If the driver of the vehicle was traced but does not have insurance, we may be able to help you with a claim through the Motor Insurers’ Bureau (MIB) Uninsured driver scheme.

 You can speak to a member of our specialist team on Freephone 0800 195 95 90 and they will be happy to advise you of your options.